zenna/Lens.jl/README.md

 # Usage

-Suppose we have a bubblesort:
+Suppose we have a function which (bubblesorts)[http://en.wikipedia.org/wiki/Bubble_sort] an array:

 ```julia
 function bubblesort{T}(a::AbstractArray{T,1})